Common Retirement

 • Activate the hcc#swan Globus collection and sign in using your HCC account.

-• Activate the collection for your destination, hcc#swan or hcc#attic for Swan and Attic respectively.
+• Activate the collection for your destination, hcc#nrdstor or hcc#attic for NRDstor and Attic respectively.

 • Click on the “Start” button above your files on NRDStor to initiate the copy.